danfinkel/danfinkel.github.io/resume.md

 Dan Finkel
 ============
-<sub><sup>I am an experienced leader, data scientist and engineer with an education in Operations Research and Applied Mathematics.
-I am currently a Principal Data Scientist at Service Management Group, specializing in machine learning, natural language processing, predictive analytics, software engineering and insight creation for customer experience applications.</sub></sup>
+I am an experienced leader, data scientist and engineer with an education in Operations Research and Applied Mathematics.
+I am currently a Principal Data Scientist at Service Management Group, specializing in machine learning, natural language processing, predictive analytics, software engineering and insight creation for customer experience applications.
 -------------------     ----------------------------
 115 Greenlodge St
 Dedham MA 02026